 - Once you make each pleat, press it down with your right thumb and move toward the left

-- Continue all the way till there is no more top wrapper to pleat left.
+- Continue all the way until there is no more top wrapper to pleat left.

 - Press the pleats and shape the gyoza.

-- Flash freeze uncooked gyoza by spacing it out on a tray, freezing it until it's firm.
+- Flash-freeze uncooked gyoza by spacing them out on a tray, freezing them until they‘re firm.

-- Store the gyoza them in more space-efficient freezer bags for up to 2-3 months in the freezer.
+- Store the gyoza in space-efficient resealable freezer bags for up to 2–3 months in the freezer.